LiangYuxuan/action-generate-luacheckrc/README.md

 * `target-path`: Path to generated `.luacheckrc`.
 Defaults to `.luacheckrc`.
 * `header-path`: Path to `.luacheckrc` header, where you can put your own settings in.
 Defaults to `.luacheckrc_header`.
+* `token`: A GitHub PAT to allow access to private repos.

 ## License
 The Unlicense